Has Manifesting stopped working for you?

 REVERSED: Personal setbacks, self-forgiveness, moving on.

 The Five of Cups shows a man in a long black cloak looking down on three cups that have been knocked over – symbolic of his disappointments and failures.
 Behind him stand two cups representing new opportunities and potential, but because he is so fixed on his losses (the over-turned cups), he misses the opportunities available to him.

 In the background, a bridge crosses a large, flowing river and leads to the security of the castle or home on the opposite side of the riverbank – if only he can move on from the over-turned cups.
-The bridge is a message to 'build a bridge and get over it!'
+The bridge is a message to 'find a way through'.

 NOTE: The Tarot card meaning description is based on the Rider Waite cards.